VA Disability Ratings for COPD

 - An in-service event, injury, or illness; and

 - A medical “nexus” linking the in-service occurrence to their current diagnosis.

 How Does VA Rate COPD?

 VA rates COPD based on the results of respiratory functioning tests, such as Forced Expiratory Volume in 1 Second (FEV-1), the ratio of FEV-1 to Forced Vital Capacity (FCV), the Diffusion Capacity of the Lung for Carbon Monoxide by the Single Breath Method (DLCO (SB)), and exercise testing.

-FEV-1 is the maximum amount of air that a person can breath out in 1 second.
+FEV-1 is the maximum amount of air that a person can breathe out in 1 second.
 FEV-1 is measured against the FEV-1 for a normal person of your size and age.

 FCV is the total amount of air that a person can exhale after taking a full breath in.
 Similar to FEV-1, it is expressed in a percentage of the average person similar to you.

 DLCO (SB) measures the ability of a person’s lungs to transfer gas from air that is inhaled to their red blood cells.
-The test measure this by testing how much carbon monoxide is left when a person exhales compared with how much they inhaled.
-This measurement is compared to that of a normal, average person.
+The test measures this by comparing how much carbon monoxide is left when a person exhales to how much they inhaled.
+This measurement is then measured against that of a normal, average person.

 Exercise testing determines show much oxygen a person’s blood uses when they are functioning at maximum capacity, meaning the maximum amount of physical activity that the person can repeat and sustain.
 This measure is expressed in the amount of oxygen used by your body weight per minute.

 VA Rating Schedule for COPD